LeHubca/lehub-website/docs/_posts/2022-08-03-map_layout_secondary2021_hideform_false_lang_en_secondary_page_title_movement_visioning_discussions_permalink_movementvisiontalks_otherlang_url_discussionsvisionmovements_body_starting_in_may_of_2022_the_hub_team_a.md

 <br/>
 <a name="video"></a>

+### Video with kickoff thoughts from Tom and Amara

+This dialogue on video is kicked off by a drop of some big-picture movement ideas from HUB founder Tom Liacas with input from the HUB team as a whole, as well as HUB advisor Amara Possian with input from a team of organizers she has been working with to “frontload” a new social movement organization to tackle the climate crisis and growing economic inequality.

+These kickoff ideas are informed by research, personal organizing experience and historical perspectives, and presented to help climate justice organizers think through where they’re at in the movement-building cycle.

 <a name="guide"></a>

+### Visioning/discussion guide

 We prepared this guide to help local hosts facilitate their own version of the movement visioning talk.